Learning in our School

 Please click on the link to find out more about our Learning Heroes in our Building Learning Power parent booklet.

 At Calmore Infant School, our aim is for every one of our children to become independent, successful and lifelong readers and consequently writers.
-Above all, we want our children to enjoy reading so we have called our reading intervention programme R.I.S.E.
-(Read Independently, Succeed and Enjoy).
+Above all, we want our children to enjoy reading.
+The skills for decoding are taught through a progressive phonics scheme from R W Inc. Some children find phonics difficult and therefore we provide “reading for meaning” intervention by trained LSA’s using a different reading approach.
+Any child having this extra daily support will be contacted by our intervention leader and invited into school to find out more.